Mastering Menu to Maximize Restaurant Sales

 Priming is a psychological phenomenon in which exposure to one stimulus influences the response to another stimulus.

-In terms of menu boards, priming can be achieved through the strategic use of images, descriptions, and the order in which items are listed.
-High-quality images of dishes can stimulate the senses and make those items more appealing.
+In a menu, the priming effect can be achieved through the strategic use of pictures, descriptions and the order in which items are listed.
+High quality images of food products can stimulate the senses and make these products more appealing.
 Detailed, appealing descriptions can do the same.
-For instance, describing a dessert as ‘decadent Belgian chocolate cake’ can be more enticing than simply ‘chocolate cake.’
+For example, the description of a dessert ‘decadent Belgian chocolate cake’ can be more enticing than simply ‘chocolate cake’.

-Similarly, the order of items can also have a priming effect.
-People often remember the first and last items in a series best, known as the ‘Serial Position Effect.’
-So, place your high-profit or signature dishes at the beginning or end of a category to make them more memorable.
+Similarly, the sequence of products can have a stimulating effect.
+People often remember best the first and last products in a sequence, known as the ‘sequential position effect‘.
+Therefore, place high-margin or characteristic dishes at the beginning or end of a category to make them more memorable.

 Positioning high-profit items

-Strategically positioning high-profit items on your menu can help steer customers towards these selections, ultimately increasing your revenue.
+Strategically placing high-margin products on your menu can help drive customers towards these choices, thereby increasing your revenue.

-High-profit items should be given prominent positions on the menu.
-As per the ‘Golden Triangle’ theory, customers’ eyes naturally go to the top right corner of the menu first, then to the top left, and then to the center.
-Placing high-profit items in these areas can help draw attention to them.
+High-margin items should be given a prominent place on the menu.
+According to the ‘Golden Triangle’ theory, customers’ eyes naturally go to the top right corner of the menu first, then to the top left corner and then to the centre.
+Placing high-margin products in these areas can help to draw attention to them.

-Also, you can draw attention to these items using boxes, icons, or different colors.
-For example, a small “Chef’s Special” icon next to an item can make it stand out and feel special.
+These items can also be drawn attention to using boxes, icons or different colours.
+For example, a small icon next to a product saying “Chef’s special offer” can make it stand out and feel special.

 Using descriptive labels

-Descriptive labels can influence customers’ perceptions of a dish, making it sound more appealing, and can justify a higher price.
+Descriptive labels can influence customers’ perception of the food, making it more appealing, and can justify a higher price.

-A menu item labeled as ‘succulent grilled chicken breast with a lemon herb drizzle’ sounds more appetizing and worth paying a little extra for than simply ‘grilled chicken.’
-Moreover, labels that hint at the origins of a recipe, such as ‘Grandma’s Favorite Apple Pie,’ can evoke nostalgia and warmth, making the dish more appealing.
+A menu labelled ‘juicy grilled chicken breast with lemon herb sauce’ sounds more appealing and is worth paying a little more for than simply ‘grilled chicken’.
+In addition, inscriptions that point to the origin of the recipe, such as ‘grandma’s favourite apple pie’, can evoke nostalgia and warmth, making the dish more appealing.

 descriptive labels in a restaurant menu